Written by IFF Research

-If you’re a social housing provider in England, from April 2023 you must collect data on a new set of tenant satisfaction measures (TSMs).
-These are part of a new system developed by the Regulator of Social Housing to assess how well social housing landlords are doing at providing good quality homes and services.
+As a social housing provider in England, you are now familiar with collecting data on the new Tenant Satisfaction Measures (TSMs), having submitted your first year of results.
+For those new to the TSMs, these measures are part of a new system developed by the Regulator of Social Housing to assess how well social housing landlords are doing at providing good quality homes and services.

 The measures are aimed at helping improve standards for people living in social housing, by: